 OnSite: Lebbeus Woods

-OnSite: Lebbeus Woods presents Three Reconstructed Boxes (1992-3), by Lebbeus Woods in collaboration with Paul Anwar and Yair Millet.
+OnSite: Lebbeus Woods presents Three Reconstructed Boxes (1992-3), by Lebbeus Woods in collaboration with Paul Anvar and Yair Millet.

 Three Reconstructed Boxes is a sculptural work with sound and video components.
 Although proportioned like skyscrapers, the boxes are not considered architectural models, but rather conceived as a fully built work in three parts.
 This is the first time Three Reconstructed Boxes (1992-3) are shown in the United States, and the 25th anniversary of their exhibition at The Louisiana Museum near Copenhagen, Denmark.
 Music composed, arranged and produced by Svjetlana Bukvich, 1993-2018 Aleksandra Wagner, text and narration.
 Svjetlana Bukvich, additional voice samples.